-Every doctor or nurse (health care provider) in both the public and private health sector who diagnoses a patient with any one of the NMC must report the case.
-Failure to report a NMC is a criminal offense.
+Every doctor or nurse (health care provider), laboratory and medical schemes in both the public and private health sector who diagnoses a patient with any one of the NMC must report the case.
+Failure to report a NMC is a criminal offence.